SC students grapple with more coronavirus-related back-to-school delays as cases grow

 In Charleston County School District, where around 10,000 or so iPads and Chromebooks have been distributed to students, officials are grappling with how to continue to provide quality instruction for all students without widening the achievement gap.

-Superintendent Geritta Postlewait said last week that the district's first priority is keeping students healthy and safe.
+Superintendent Gerrita Postlewait said last week that the district's first priority is keeping students healthy and safe.
 Closely following that goal is ensuring students are able to continue their studies.

 The unfortunate reality in Charleston County is that not all students have equitable opportunities for education, a grim fact that rang true even before the coronavirus caused schools statewide to close.